Azure/azure-documentdb-datamigrationtool/README.md

 `AccountEndpoint=<CosmosDB Endpoint>;AccountKey=<CosmosDB Key>;Database=<CosmosDB Database>;`

-You can retrieve the Azure Cosmos DB account connection string from the Keys page of the Azure portal, as described in [How to manage an Azure Cosmos DB account](./how-to-manage-database-account.md).
+You can retrieve the Azure Cosmos DB account connection string from the Keys page of the Azure portal, as described in [How to manage an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account).
 However, the name of the database needs to be appended to the connection string in the following format:

 `Database=<CosmosDB Database>;`

+> [NOTE]
-> [!NOTE]
+>
 > Use the Verify command to ensure that the Azure Cosmos DB instance specified in the connection string field can be accessed.

 To import from a single Azure Cosmos container, enter the name of the collection to import data from.
 To import from more than one Azure Cosmos container, provide a regular expression to match one or more collection names (for example, collection01 | collection02 | collection03).
 You may optionally specify, or provide a file for, a query to both filter and shape the data that you're importing.

+> [NOTE]
-> [!NOTE]
+>
 > Since the collection field accepts regular expressions, if you're importing from a single collection whose name has regular expression characters, then those characters must be escaped accordingly.

 The Azure Cosmos DB source importer option has the following advanced options: